 False Rue Anemone

-Synonyms of Enemion biternatum (2) (Updated on 3-7-21): Isopyrum biternatum (Raf.)
+Synonyms of Enemion biternatum (2) (Updated on 12-14-21 from Plants of the World Online): Isopyrum biternatum (Raf.)
 Torr. & A.Gray, Isopyrum biternatum f. acutilobum Fassett

-Plants of the World Online lists 6 species in the Enemion genus and 4 in the Isopyrum genus (as of 5-27-20 when I am updating this page).
-They are members of the plant family Ranunculaceae with a total of 52 genera.
-Those numbers could change as updates are made.
+As of 12-14-21 when this page was last updated, Plants of the World Online lists 6 species in the Enemion genus and 4 in the Isopyrum genus.
+They are members of the plant family Ranunculaceae with a total of 50 genera.
+Those numbers could change as updates are made on POWO.

 I observed only a few small colonies of Enemion biternatum in the woods along the East Fork Tebo Creek on a friend’s property on April 27, 2020.
 Its most widely used common name is False Rue Anemone and it is a member of the plant family Ranunculaceae.
 The plants are fairly short and very easy to pass over when not in flower.
 Enemion biternatum is a perennial and is considered a spring ephemeral.
 This means after flowering in very early spring the plants will go dormant after setting seed.
 This is one of the earlier flowering plants in the woods, blooming before the trees leaf out.
 Plants then emerge again in the fall and remain evergreen over the winter.
 Plants may produce small tubers.